utoni/nDPId/README.md

 cmake .. -DBUILD_NDPI=ON
 ```

-The CMake cache variable `-DBUILD_NDPI=ON` builds a version of `libnDPI` residing as git submodule in this repository.
+The CMake cache variable `-DBUILD_NDPI=ON` builds a version of `libnDPI` residing as a git submodule in this repository.

 # run

-As mentioned above, in order to run `nDPId` a UNIX-socket need to be provided in order to stream our related JSON-data.
+As mentioned above, in order to run `nDPId`, a UNIX-socket needs to be provided in order to stream our related JSON-data.

 Such a UNIX-socket can be provided by both the included `nDPIsrvd` daemon, or, if you simply need a quick check, with the [ncat](https://nmap.org/book/ncat-man.html) utility, with a simple `ncat -U /tmp/listen.sock -l -k`.
 Remember that OpenBSD `netcat` is not able to handle multiple connections reliably.

-Once the socket is ready, you can run `nDPId` capturing and analyzing your own traffic, with something similar to:
+Once the socket is ready, you can run `nDPId` capturing and analyzing your own traffic, with something similar to: `sudo nDPId -c /tmp/listen.sock`
+If you're using OpenBSD `netcat`, you need to run: `sudo nDPId -c /tmp/listen.sock -o max-reader-threads=1`
+Make sure that the UNIX socket is accessible by the user (see -u) to whom nDPId changes to, default: nobody.

 Of course, both `ncat` and `nDPId` need to point to the same UNIX-socket (`nDPId` provides the `-c` option, exactly for this.
-As a default, `nDPId` refer to `/tmp/ndpid-collector.sock`, and the same default-path is also used by `nDPIsrvd` as for the incoming socket).
+By default, `nDPId` refers to `/tmp/ndpid-collector.sock`, and the same default-path is also used by `nDPIsrvd` for the incoming socket).

-You also need to provide `nDPId` some real-traffic.
+Give `nDPId` some real-traffic.
 You can capture your own traffic, with something similar to:

 ```shell
 socat -u UNIX-Listen:/tmp/listen.sock,fork - # does the same as `ncat`